ipfabric/docs/docs/overview/index.md

 privilege cmd level 1 mode exec command terminal
 ```

-List of all commands used for CLI discovery can be found in this [feature/vendor matrix](https://matrix.ipfabric.io).
+A list of all commands used for CLI discovery can be found in the [feature/vendor matrix](https://matrix.ipfabric.io).

 ### Staging vs Production Deployment

 IP Fabric is a complex solution with multiple moving parts.
-We thoroughly test every release before it is made available to our customers.
-Testing comprises of the automated unit testing on the code level and automated tests run against various physical and virtual lab environments.
-These emulate complex networks with many devices from multiple vendors.
+We thoroughly test every release before making it available to our customers.
+Testing comprises automated unit testing at the code level and automated tests run against various physical and virtual lab environments.
+These environments emulate complex networks with many devices from multiple vendors.
 Despite these efforts, issues can still arise after deploying a new version of IP Fabric to the customer's environment.
 For example, it is not feasible to replicate the entire network or a combination of particular device models.

-Therefore, we suggest 2-stage deployment of the new IP Fabric releases for complex or critical implementations.
-The first stage is _staging_ deployment, used to verify the functionality of the new release within the customer's environment.
+Therefore, we suggest a 2-stage deployment of new IP Fabric releases for complex or critical implementations.
+The first stage is a _staging_ deployment, used to verify the functionality of the new release within the customer's environment.

 !!! info

     You will need a valid license for the staging deployment.
-Please contact our sales team to check eligibility for a free complimentary license.
+Please contact our sales team to check your eligibility for a complimentary license.

-The second stage is the deployment to the production / live environment.
+The second stage is the deployment to the production/live environment.
 The staging environment's sizing follows the suggestions mentioned above for a standard deployment.
-We don't provide special staging builds.
-These are regular production builds, which are just deployed separately not to potentially disrupt the day-to-day use of IP Fabric within the organization.
+We don't provide special staging builds; these are just regular production builds, which are deployed separately to potentially avoid disrupting the day-to-day use of IP Fabric within the organization.

-We suggest that you make staging as close as possible to the final production environment.
+We suggest making the staging as close as possible to the final production environment.
 The staging environment should discover the same devices as the production (e.g., there is only a limited value if the staging environment "sees" only 500 network devices, while the whole network consists of thousands of devices).
 On the other hand, it is perfectly fine to provision the staging environment dynamically if your deployment environment allows it.
 Also, a typical "acceptance test" on the staging environment lasts only a couple of days to verify overall functionality.